recursecenter/proxy/README.markdown

 Proxy is designed to be a front-end for an unlimited number of webapps all hosted at \*.example.com.
 For each request, Proxy serves a wildcard TLS certificate for that domain.

+Proxy can also optionally be the front-end for multiple apex redirects.
+This will redirect all HTTP and HTTPS requests from example.com to www.example.com, example.net to www.example.net, etc. This is useful if you use Proxy on the same domain as a Heroku app living at www.example.com because Route 53, which Proxy requires, does not support ALIAS records to non-AWS infrastructure.

 ## Features

 - Nightly unattended security updates with zero downtime